What is the “any” keyword in Swift?

 keyword might look similar to the some

 keyword in the sense that both are used in front of a protocol, and sound like they convey a message similar to “I don’t care what’s used for this type as long as it conforms to this protocol”, they’re really not the same at all.
+To understand their differences, we need to take a look at what existentials are in Swift.

 While some

-allows us to write code with generics that more or less ignores, or discards, a protocol’s associated types while expecting that every return value in a function that returns some Protocol
+allows us to write code that more or less ignores, or discards, a protocol’s associated type and/or Self

 has the same concrete type, the any